lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 * 003: 2:10pm-4pm, Asad Noor
 * 004: 4:10pm-6pm, Emmett Osborne

+We also have 495 consultants to answer questions during lab.
+They are Jack Tetrault and Josiah Schwahn (001), Mason Medina and Madison Munro (002), Fletcher Phillips and Ara Megerdichian (003), and Steven Vought (004).

 ### Instructor office hours

 My office hours are Monday and Wednesday 9:30-10:30am and Thursday 10-11am in